 ENST 310 Civilian Conservation Corps (CCC) Alternative Spring Break

 From 1933 to 1942 more than 3 million men served in the CCC and dramatically changed the physical and political landscape of the United States.
 CCC workers planted billions of trees, developed parks and recreational opportunities and transformed farmland across the country.
 This course will examine the long lasting effect of the CCC program on modern environmentalism and in how we define conservation.
 Participants will spend a week serving in Prince William Forest Park, a major park development project of the CCC.

-As a part of the selection process, we interview a majority of the applicants.
-After your application has been received we will contact you to set up an interview.
+Interviews: As a part of the application process we are planning on interviewing a majority of the applicants.
+After your application has been received we will contact you to set up an interview, if necessary.

 Alternative Spring Break Facilitators

 Suffolk staff and faculty facilitators travel with each student group to serve as advisors and offer support and guidance to the group.
 There is no cost to trip facilitators.
-If you are interested in applying to become a facilitator for an Alternative Spring Break trip, please contact Tim Albers, S.O.U.L.S.
-Assistant Director.
+If you are interested in applying to become a facilitator for an Alternative Spring Break trip, please contact Tim Albers, the Center's Associate Director.